BeeInventor/charts/beeinventor/chirpstack/README.md

 As each server has its own key prefix, it is fine to share a redis server among several network servers.

 For example, if the `networkServer.band.name` is set to `AS923` and the `networkServer.variant` is set to `A`, the network server redis key prefix will be `ns:as923-a`.

+## Mosquitto

+It is highly recommended that you deploy your own MQTT server since Mosquitto is aimed toward getting started quickly.